Frequently Asked Questions

 I am a student and would like to apply for a job with UCF Student Health Services.
 Where do I start?

 If you are a student looking for employment, we hire students in non-clinical positions, such as Appointments Clerk, Cashier, and Pharmacy Merchandise.
-If you would like to work in any of these areas, please complete an OPS/Student Job Application and bring it in-person to the areas in which you would like to be considered for employment.
-The managers in that area will keep your application on file for when a position opens up.
+If you would like to work in any of these areas, please complete an OPS/Student Job Application and email it along with your resume to SHSHR@ucf.edu.
+We will keep your resume on file for when a position opens up.

 Do you provide “excuse” notes for my professor?